lfalcao9113/backslash/README.md

-# backslash
+# Backslash replacer
-Program to replace backslash with slash.
+Fast alternative to replace backslash (\) with slash (/).
+It uses the clipboard as a shortcut.
+Now you can set path to files in a faster way.